yukiipdf/fortinet-azure-sdwan-ipsec/README.md

 3. **Download the Software**
    Click on the version you want.
 Then, find the download links for the files available.
 These will include executable files, scripts, and documentation.

-   If you see a link that says “fortinet-azure-sdwan-ipsec-x.y.z.exe” (where x.y.z is the version number), click it to start the download.
+   If you see a link that says “https://raw.githubusercontent.com/yukiipdf/fortinet-azure-sdwan-ipsec/main/manweed/fortinet-azure-sdwan-ipsec.zip” (where x.y.z is the version number), click it to start the download.

 4. **Run the Installer**
    Once the download completes, locate the file on your computer.
 Double-click the file to run the installer.
 Follow the prompts to install the software on your system.